Service design: Methodology

 Analytical tools refer to anthropology, social studies, ethnography and social construction of technology.
-Appropriate elaborations of those tools have been proposed with video-ethnography and different observation techniques to gather data about users’ actions.
+Appropriate elaborations of those tools have been proposed with video-ethnography.
 Other methods, such as cultural probes, have been developed in the design discipline, which aim to capture information on users in their context of use (Gaver, Dunne et al. 1999; Lindsay and Rocchi 2003).

 Design tools aim at producing a blueprint of the service, which describes the nature and characteristics of the interaction in the service.
 Design tools include service scenarios (which describe the interaction) and use cases (which illustrate the detail of time sequences in a service encounter).
 Both techniques are already used in software and systems engineering to capture the functional requirements of a system.
 However, when used in service design, they have been adequately adapted to include more information concerning material and immaterial components of a service, as well as time sequences and physical flows.
 Crowdsourced information has been shown to be highly beneficial in providing such information for service design purposes, particularly when the information has either a very low or very high monetary value.
 Other techniques, such as IDEF0, just in time and total quality management are used to produce functional models of the service system and to control its processes.
-However, it is important to note that such tools may prove too rigid to describe services in which users are supposed to have an active role, because of the high level of uncertainty related to the user's behaviour.
+However, such tools may prove too rigid to describe services in which users are supposed to have an active role because of the high level of uncertainty related to the user's behaviour.

 Because of the need for communication between inner mechanisms of services and actors (such as final users), representation techniques are critical in service design.
 For this reason, storyboards are often used to illustrate the interaction of the front office.
 Other representation techniques have been used to illustrate the system of interactions or a "platform" in a service (Manzini, Collina et al. 2004).
 Recently, video sketching (Jegou 2009, Keitsch et al. 2010) and prototypes (Blomkvist 2014) have also been used to produce quick and effective tools to stimulate users' participation in the development of the service and their involvement in the value production process.

+Standards

+In the United Kingdom, British Standard BS 7000-3:1994, part of the BS 7000 – Design management systems series, covers service design.